|Home | MyESC | Site Index|

 Prerequisites: Foundation knowledge in human resources management and/or organizational behavior through courses/studies or experience.

 NOTE: If you have already completed the 2 credit Selected Topics: LGBT Issues in the Workplace, you cannot take the 4-credit LGBT Workplace Issues course.
 There is substantial overlap between these two courses and students cannot include both in their degree plans.
+The 2 credit course is no longer offered.

 This online course is offered through the Center for Distance Learning.
 You can take this as an individual course or as part of an online degree program, with term starts in March, May, September, November and January.
 View current term offerings and all online courses.
 Click here to register for online courses.